TV Phone & Broadband Deals

 Broadband social tariffs

-Millions of households could save £200 a year by switching to a broadband social tariff.
-It seems to be 'The industry's best kept secret'.
+Millions of UK households could save up to £200 a year by switching to a broadband social tariff.
+These discounted broadband packages remain one of the industry’s best-kept secrets.

-If you're eligible for government benefits such as Universal Credit, Pension Credit, or income support, you may qualify for a discounted rate from your broadband provider.
-Surprisingly, out of the 4.3 million households on Universal Credit, less than 6% have switched to a 'social tariff'.
-Although the government has been advocating for ISP's to offer social tariffs, they are not obligated to, and those who do are often discreet about it.
-For more information on providers offering discounts, you can visit our 'broadband social tariffs page.
-Now that you're in on the secret make sure to share it with others!
+If you’re eligible for government benefits such as Universal Credit, Pension Credit, or Income Support, you may qualify for a discounted broadband tariff from your provider.
+Surprisingly, out of 4.3 million households on Universal Credit, fewer than 6% have switched to a social tariff.
+While the government has encouraged ISPs to offer social tariffs, providers are not required to do so, and those that do are often discreet.
+For more information on eligible broadband social tariffs, visit our dedicated social tariffs page.
+If you find this information useful, please share it with others who might benefit.

 Let’s make it clear: the landline isn’t going away; it’s being upgraded.
 This transition will introduce a new system known as Voice over Internet Protocol (VoIP), which allows phone calls to be made over the internet.
 You may also hear this technology referred to as a 'Digital Landline' or 'Digital Voice'.